mkc909/open-swarm-mcp/README.md

     *   You will see a JSON response, containing the `sender` field within the response (in `data.choices[0].message.sender`).

 ---

+### Running with the CLI

+1. **(WIP) Run the Setup Wizard (Optional):**
+    ```bash
+    uv run src/swarm/main.py --wizard
+    ```
+    *   This will allow you to configure the default LLM model and blueprint you wish to use.

+2.  **(WIP) Execute a Specific Blueprint:**
+    ```bash
+    uv run blueprints/university/blueprint_university.py
+    ```
+    *   This will execute the `UniversitySupportBlueprint` in interactive mode, starting with the `TriageAgent`.
+    *   You can then enter a query at the prompt, and the system will automatically route this through the appropriate agent, with any handoffs between agents done automatically by the Swarm framework.
+    *  Try entering queries like:
+        *   `"What courses should I take next semester if I’m interested in data science?"` to test the handoff to the `CourseAdvisor`
+        *   `"Write me a poem about the university cafeteria,"` to test the handoff to the `UniversityPoet`
+        *  `"What time is the Artificial Intelligence exam?"` to test the handoff to the `SchedulingAssistant`
+     * Please note that using the CLI will only show the default text responses.
+To experience the multi-agent orchestration with a full UI, and with voice, it is recommended to use Open WebUI (see the REST instructions below)

 ## Deploying with Docker